So, you’ve been tasked with the challenge of organising your work’s corporate ski trip.

 Skiing and travelling as a group requires patience, teamwork and trust.
 All vital ingredients in a healthy working culture.
 Letting loose on the slopes and at the après bar is a surefire way to grow bonds and have fun with colleagues – new and old.

 Motivation or incentive

 Is your team in need of some inspiration?
 Do you have a goal you’re working towards?
 A ski holiday provides a fantastic reward for team members if they hit certain targets.

 Impressing new clients

-Have a new client you need to make a good impression with?
+Have a new client you need to make a good impression on?
 Some time in the fresh Alpine air provides a chance to chat about plans, build your relationship and kick-start a positive working relationship – all while having some fun on the slopes.

 Convinced?
 Next, we take you through planning the ultimate work ski holiday…